 The food choices were made based on the idea that I would always carry at least 1 days worth of food (2,000kcal) and ride through the first food stop in Kinlocheven.

 I had no intention of cooking en-route so there is no stove, gas or pot.
 You can live without warm food for 24 hours at a time.
 If you target your food pick-ups it is more than easy to get warm food.
-We ate warm food of 3 occasions during the race.
+We ate warm food of 3 occasions during the ride.